How I Changed My Arrogant Self

 I was removed from that duty before long.
 The leader told me, “Brothers and sisters have said that you’re arrogant, you do things your own way and always have the final say.
 You lecture people condescendingly.
 You act like you’re the boss and they’re your underlings.
 Everyone feels stifled by you.”
 I was stunned when I heard this.
 I’d never imagined that I seemed so arrogant and unreasonable to the others.
 I was so upset that I didn’t hear anything else the leader said.
 I was miserable for a few days.
 I couldn’t eat or get decent sleep.
 A line of God’s words came to mind during my reflection: “Every one of you should examine anew how you have believed in God throughout your lives” (“Knowing God Is the Path to Fearing God and Shunning Evil” in The Word Appears in the Flesh).
 I pondered this, thinking, “I’ve believed in God for five years now, but I’ve never really reflected on or known myself.
 I’ve revealed so much arrogance without realizing it.
 I have to really and truly reflect on myself.”
 I said this prayer to God: “Oh God, please guide and enlighten me so that I may know my corrupt disposition, and be able to hate and forsake myself.
 I’m willing to repent.”
 One day I went to the filming location for an errand where I saw an 80s-style kang that had been made as Brother Zhang suggested.
 It had cost less than half of my initial budget.
 Brother Zhang and the others had also made lots of props out of cardboard.
 They’d turned out well, saved time and energy, and used fewer materials.
 I was ashamed to see this.
 I saw how arrogant I’d been and how seriously I’d delayed our filming work.
 I started to ask myself, “Why was I so arrogant, always making others listen to me?
 What’s the real root of this?”

 I later read another passage of God’s words: “Much of the time, the thoughts, actions, and mentality of people who are talented and gifted are at odds with the truth, but they themselves are unaware of this.
 They still think, ‘See how clever I am; I’ve made such smart choices!
 Such wise decisions!
 None of you can match me.’
 They forever live in a state of narcissism and self-appreciation.
-It is hard for them to quiet their hearts and contemplate what God asks of them, what the truth is, and what the principles of the truth are.
-It is hard for them to enter into the truth and the words of God, and it is hard for them to find or grasp the principles of putting the truth into practice, and to enter into the reality of the truth” (“Exactly What People Have Been Relying on to Live” in Records of Christ’s Talks).
+It is hard for them to quiet their hearts and contemplate what God asks of them, what the truth is, and what the truth principles are.
+It is hard for them to enter into the truth and the words of God, and it is hard for them to find or grasp the principles of putting the truth into practice, and to enter into the truth reality” (“Exactly What People Have Been Relying on to Live” in Records of Talks of Christ of the Last Days).
 God’s words showed me that if we rely on our gifts and strengths in life, we’ll become more arrogant and self-satisfied and think those things are the truth without seeking the principles of the truth.
-I’d thought I had some skill, so they couldn’t do without me for set designs and props, but in fact, some of them did their duties really well without any professional experience, even making props much better than I could.
+I’d thought I had some skill, so brothers and sisters couldn’t do without me for set designs and props, but in fact, some of them did their duties really well without any professional experience, even making props much better than I could.
 I thought I was insightful, skilled, and had good ideas, but I made a mess of things.
 The things I made weren’t useful and often had to be redone, wasting time, energy, and money.
 I saw that by relying on my gifts and strengths without seeking the principles of the truth, I lacked the Holy Spirit’s work, so I couldn’t do my duty well.
 If someone’s heart is in the right place, God will enlighten and guide them.
 God bestows wisdom no human could imagine.
 I realized that those gifts and skills I’d been so proud of were worthless.
-Trying to capitalize on them was really arrogant and unreasonable.
+Taking those things as my capital was really arrogant and unreasonable.
 I felt so ashamed thinking about it.
 I then said this prayer to God: “I don’t want to live by my arrogant disposition anymore.
 I wish to firmly pursue and practice the truth, and do my duty well.”